Asymptotic exponential moments of two-dimensional additive functionals above subcriticality: Asymptotic recursions

+\end{enumerate} Additionally, if $n=\infty$ and $q\in (0,\infty)$ is sufficiently large such that condition {\rm (a)} holds, and $q$ satisfies Assumption~\ref{ass:q} when $X=F$ or the condition that $D_\infty$ exists for all sufficiently small $\vep\in (0,\ol{\vep}(\chi)]$ when $X=D$, then, for even smaller $\vep\in (0,\ol{\vep}(\chi)]$, \eqref{ineq:alpha} with $n=\infty$ and the corresponding $X$ also holds. \end{lem} \begin{proof} (1$\cc$) The proof follows a slight modification of the argument used in Lemma~\ref{lem:signexpansion} (1$\cc$).
+Specifically, we begin by considering the following expansion, which is implied by the definition \eqref{def:Om'} of $\mc O^{X\prime}_m$ and by \eqref{1replace:eq} with $n+1$ replaced by $n-1$:

-To expand the second term on the right-hand side of the last equality, we consider the following computations, where the first equality uses \eqref{1replace}, the second equality uses \eqref{F1replace}, and the fourth equality uses \eqref{def:llvr} since $\mu=1$ by assumption now:
+The second term on the right-hand side can be expanded further as follows, where the first equality uses \eqref{1replace}, the second equality uses \eqref{F1replace}, and the fourth equality uses \eqref{def:llvr} since we choose $\mu=1$ now: